 Mental Health Parity Resources

-What is it: The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA or Parity Law) is federal legislation addressing the issue of providing insurance coverage for mental illness and substance abuse access to services and care equal to the services provided for physical care and physical illnesses, especially for financial requirements and treatment limitations.
-The MHPAEA, originally applied to group health plans and group health insurance coverage, was amended by the Affordable Care Act (ACA) to also apply to individual health insurance coverage.
+What is it?
+The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA or Parity Law) is federal legislation which ensures that insurance coverage and access to services and care for mental illness and substance use is equal to the services and care provided for physical illnesses, especially for financial requirements and treatment limitations.
+Previously restricted to group health plans and insurance coverage, it was amended to apply to individual coverage as well.

-What makes this important: Mental illness costs the US nearly $200 billion each year, yet only 1 in 3 patients who are diagnosed with a serious mental receive treatment.
+What makes this important?
+Mental illness costs the US nearly $200 billion each year, yet only 1 in 3 patients who are diagnosed with a serious mental illness receive treatment.
+This is partly due to a shortage of providers but also stems from health insurance plans that do not comply with the law.
 Outcomes for mental health care in real world settings lag far behind outcomes in large trials of evidence-based treatments.

-Why should nurses be concerned: Many third party insurance providers control the expenses for mental health care and substance abuse treatment by reducing the number of providers whose services they cover (like not covering Psych APRN’s, reduce the number of services covered by increasing the number of Non-Qualified Treatment Limitations (Services not covered called NQTLs like impatient care) or not providing coverage for any mental health services.
+Why should nurses be concerned?
+Many third-party insurance providers restrict the type of providers whose services they cover in order to control expenses for mental health care and substance use treatment.
+In addition, they reduce the number of services covered by increasing Non-Qualified Treatment Limitations (NQTLs.)
+Some do not offer coverage for any mental health services.

-What can nurses do: Become familiar with the rules of how insurance companies are authorized to do business through the state insurance commissions.
-There are accreditation services that review insurance companies’ rules and performance on mental health, that can help state insurance commissions to decide if an insurance company should do business in any give state.
-This includes checking the rate of coverage denials, rate of mental health\substance abuse NQTLs compared to medical illnesses, whether integrated behavioral care is covered and if a range of behavioral health providers, including nursing, are included in reimbursement models.
+What can nurses do?
+Become familiar with the regulations in your state.
+Take a look at accreditation services who are reviewing the performance of insurance companies relating to mental health.
+Check the rate of coverage denials, the list of mental health and substance use NQTLs as compared to medical illnesses, whether integrated behavioral care is covered and if a range of behavioral health providers, including nurses, are included in reimbursement models.
 Volunteer to sit on any panel or board that is looking at these issues.

 Final Rule Suit Statement